 Porting involves four essential parties: you, your current provider, your new provider, and a network carrier.
 Fair warning, it's not a super simple process.
 But if you have the right documents ready, it can be completed quickly and painlessly.

 For one, your new phone service will take care of the vast majority of paperwork (if they cannot do this for you, we recommend finding another system!).
 All you need to supply is:

 The name of each number's account owner

 A copy of the last bill for each number

 All area-code based phone numbers have a Customer Service Record (CSR).
 If you can provide this document, it contains almost all of the necessary information, thus expediting the process.

 After this step, you can be completely finished with your former phone provider.
-Your new business VoIP service will handle all interactions from here out.
+Your new business VoIP service provider will handle all interactions from here out.

 A Letter of Authorization (LOA) will be submitted to your old system, and porting requests will be scheduled with a carrier (e.x.
 Voxbone or Twilio).
 This ensures your numbers are officially active and accessible.

 The porting time is based on the customer and their current carrier.
 What are your current contractual engagements and what information will need to be validated?
 Additionally, the country and service they are porting to/from is also relevant.
 In Europe, it's often a minimum of 14 business days and can last up to several months.
 You will also need to provide address/id documentation for activation.